Ragnar Söderberg project in law

 The grant may be awarded for a period of maximum four years.
-For applicants having an permanent employment (tillsvidareanställning), the grant may cover a maximum of 50 % of the salary costs.
+For applicants having a permanent employment (tillsvidareanställning), the grant may cover a maximum of 50 % of the salary costs.
 Indirect costs and direct rental costs for office are financed according to the policy of the Foundation (available only in Swedish).
-The grant period can start at earliest 1 July 2017 and at latest 1 January 2018.
+The grant period can start at earliest 1 July 2018 and at latest 1 January 2019.

-Applicants will be evaluated by the scientific quality of their research proposal and by their qualifications and potential as a researcher.
+Applications will be evaluated based on the scientific quality of the research proposal and the qualifications of the researcher.
 Three peer-reviewers, professors at different universities and within different research areas, will evaluate eligible applications.
 Each proposal will first be assessed independently according to pre-determined criteria.
 At this stage the experts are anonymous to each other and to the applicants.
 This will lead to the identification of a number of highly rated proposals that will be discussed by the experts at a consensus meeting.
 Together, the group will decide on a ranking of the final proposals.

 The board will take the final decision on awarding the grants, with the ranking as a basis.
 Successful applicants will receive a notification letter containing the terms and instructions on how the funding can be used and how it will be received.
 A list of all awarded grants will be published on the Foundation’s website.
 Unsuccessful applicants will be notified via e-mail and via ‘My page’.